micro-os-plus/micro-test-plus-xpack/README.md

 ### Overview

-The **µTest++** framework is inspired by [Node tap](https://node-tap.org), but is way simpler and has only a limited number of primitives.
+The initial version of the **µTest++** framework was inspired by [Node tap](https://node-tap.org) and has only a limited number of primitives.
+The later v3.x was a full rework inspired by
+[Boost UT](https://boost-ext.github.io/ut/) and was the reason to raise the bar to C++ 20.

+- for complex applications, test cases can be grouped in test suites
-- test suites must be compiled as separate applications, one apllication can return only the result of one test suite
+- test suites can be located in separate compile units, and automatically register themselves to the runner;
-- a test suite may include any number of test cases
+- a test suite is a named sequence of test cases
-- each test case may perform any number of tests checks
+- a test case is a named sequence of expectations
+- test conditions are either common logical expressions, or check if an exception was thrown
-- each test check either succeeds or fails
+- each test conditions either succeeds or fails
-- the test progress is shown on STDOUT, with each test check on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
+- the test progress is shown on STDOUT, with each test expectation on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
+- failed expectations display the location in the file and the expected and actual values
 - the main result of the test is passed back as the process exit code

-If there is at least one successful test and there are no failed tests, the entire test suite is successful and the process returns 0 as exit value.
+If there is at least one successful test and there are no failed tests, each test suite is successful; if all tests suites are successful, the process returns 0 as exit value.

 ### ISTQB Glossary